danillouz/dans.garden/content/Mastadon alias.md

 ### Redirecting WebFinger requests

-Note that the [static JSON endpoint](#static-file-endpoint) I added will only serve the WebFinger information when making the request:
+Note that the [[#Static file endpoint]] I added will only serve the WebFinger information when making the request:

 ```sh title="HTTP request"
 GET /.well-known/webfinger.json